sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 - linux

-An architecture suffix (`-x32`, `-x64`) is supported but no longer relevant in today's world.
+An architecture suffix (`-x32`, `-x64`) is supported but rarely needed in today's world.

-Note that this is an optional property: if your releases supports all platforms you do not specify `*`, but instead omit the property completely.
+If the property is omitted,
+the package will be considered as compatible with all platforms, which is preferred over explicitly specifying `*`.

 ```json
 {